AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Integration/Tutorials/Use Prometheus Service to monitor a Go application.md

 Before you begin, make sure that the following requirements are met:

 -   An ACK cluster is connected to Prometheus Service.
 For more information, see [Connect an ACK cluster to Prometheus Service]().
 -   An image repository is created by using Container Registry.
-For more information, see [Create a repository]().
+For more information, see [Create an image repository]().

 ## Demo